 Often, as that nagging back has lingered, you have modified how you move, causing tension or overuse in other muscles in the trunk and hips.
 This leads to further “laziness” in the deep muscles.
 They are sitting around together, having a cocktail saying, “this is great, we get to sit back and watch while they do all the work, over achievers.”
 Sounds silly, but it is true, after an injury, if you don’t re-train this system, it will literally sit by and do nothing.
 Getting weaker while the other muscles attempt to do double duty and eventually they get angry and begin to hurt.
 So, what is the answer?

 You need to be able to find the deep muscles again.
-A specialist in post-partum care, can help with that.
+A specialist in post-partum care can help with that.
 Our specialists will examine your musculoskeletal system to determine where YOUR imbalances lie.
 They will help you connect with the deep muscles correctly, so you can begin progressing at your level.
 This allows for gradual coordination with the rest of the muscles, so they can calm down and feel better to let you return to caring for those you love and getting back to activities that provide meaning and value to your life.
-Women’s Health is what we are passionate about.
-At our practice, we are all female; mothers, wives, athletes, daughters, sisters, friends and educators.
-We will connect with you and provide an experience that will have you telling your friends, mother, sister about!

 –Sarah Dominguez, PT, MSPT, CLT, WCS, CMTPT